 George Cook – Co-Founder of Capital Soccer, George has a long and successful list of coaching accomplishments in his soccer career.
 After graduating from Castleton State College, where he captained the team in 1993, he began his collegiate coaching career at his alma mater.
 Then, in 2003, he became an assistant coach with the University of Vermont women’s team, eventually becoming the program’s interim Head Coach in 2006.
 Prior to coaching in college, George was one of Vermont’s most successful high school coaches at Montpelier High School.
 There, his teams earned two trips to the state title match, and he was named Vermont State Soccer Large School Coach of the Year in 2000.
 He has coached both boys and girls teams with Capital Soccer Club since co-founding it in 2001, developing numerous players who went on to compete at the college level.
 Growing up in Manchester, CT, he played club soccer for the renowned Oakwood Soccer Club, one of the top club programs in the US, and later joined the staff at his former club.
 He holds a USSF “A” License and NSCAA Premier Badge.
 He also earned his Master’s Degree Educational Leadership from the University of Vermont, and is currently the Community Based Learning Program Coordinator at U-32 High School.
 George lives in Montpelier with his wife, Carrie, and their two children, Cameron and Alex.

 Eric Bagley – Eric is one of Capital’s longest-serving staff members, having joined the program in 2002.
 Since then he has coached numerous successful teams for the club, and established himself as one of the premier coaches in the area.
-As one of Central Vermont’s most successful high school coaches, he has taken the Montpelier HS Girls team to new heights in his ten year tenure as head coach.
+As one of Vermont’s most successful high school coaches, he took the Montpelier High School Girls program to new heights in his eleven years running the program compiling a 129-39-14 record along with winning two State Championships.
 Along the way, he has garnered recognition as the 2007 Vermont High School Large School Coach of the Year, 2011 Division II Coach of the year, and was named Capital Division Coach of the Year three times.
 Eric holds an Advanced National Diploma from the NSCAA, and a USSF National “D” License.

 Craig Stone – Craig arrived in Vermont in 2008, and quickly earned recognition as on of the finest coaches in the region.
 He currently works as a staff coach with the Region 1 Olympic Development Program and also at the state level with the Vermont Olympic Development Program.
 He has been a head coach with Capital since 2009 and directs Capital’s Fall Development Program.
 In 2011/12 he returned to his native England, where he served as head coach of Cambridge Women’s F.C. before rejoining CSC for the 2012-13 season.
 Craig played four years of Div 1 soccer in Indiana as a central midfielder with national powerhouse University of Evansville, and is now one of the top players in Vermont where he plays for the Capital SC Men’s Amateur team.
 He is a licensed English FA Coach and holds certifications from the United States Soccer Federation including the National Youth License.
 Craig is now earning his Masters Degree in Educational Leadership from UVM, and has been placed in U32 High School for his internship.
 Prior to coaching in Vermont, he coached for 8 years in the Washington D.C. area.
 He lives in Vermont with his wife Allison and their dog, King.